silver13/H8mini_blue_board/README.md

 > Another find was that the nucleo built in st-link does not have this issue.
 It also does not get detected by the st-link firmware updater.
 A nucleo board is about $12
 >
 > I'll have to find a more permanent solution, although openocd could be made a shortcut.
-The H8 uses a stm32f030 and a XN297L 3 wire radio

 _The last 2 posts refer to windows and keil only_

 This port supports both acro only and dual mode.
 To enable acro only, an option exist in config.h.

 The H8 board - blue version - uses a stm32f030 and a XN297L 3 wire radio.
-The XN297L is differerent from the XN297 in that is supports 250K rate, and the dabug registers are different.
+The XN297L is differerent from the XN297 in that is supports 250K rate, and the debug registers are different.
 [XN297L datasheet](https://drive.google.com/file/d/0B3AKcbg1PFrnbHRXMzUzUUFmUFk/view?pref=2&pli=1) (use google translate)

 ### Flashing instructions
 http://www.rcgroups.com/forums/showthread.php?t=2634611